devagrawal09/clerk-nextjs-template/README.md

 # Next.js Clerk Template

 This template shows how to use [Clerk](https://www.clerk.com/?utm_source=github&utm_medium=template_repos&utm_campaign=nextjs_template) in a Next.js.

-This template features:
+Clerk is a developer-first authentication and user management solution.
+It provides pre-built React components and hooks for login, signup, user profile, and organization management.
+Clerk is designed to be easy to use and customize, and can be dropped into any React or Next.js application.

+This template allows you to get started with Clerk and Next.js in a matter of minutes, and includes:

+- Fully functional auth flow with login, signup, and a protected page
-- Embedded Auth Components with Customization
+- Customized Clerk components with Tailwind CSS
-- Clerk React hooks for showing user information
+- Hooks for accessing user data and authentication state
-- Organizations for multi-tenancy
+- Organizations for multi-tenant applications

 [![chat on Discord](https://img.shields.io/discord/856971667393609759.svg?logo=discord)](https://discord.com/invite/b5rXHjAg7A)
 [![documentation](https://img.shields.io/badge/documentation-clerk-green.svg)](https://docs.clerk.com)